ajkamel/ajkamel/README.md

 ### Structure

-- We'll meet weekly/bi-weekly for 30 minutes
+- We'll meet weekly or bi-weekly for 30 minutes depending on your preference
 - The time is primarily yours—come with topics you want to discuss
 - I'll occasionally have specific topics to cover, but your agenda takes priority